Samedis-care/react-components/src/backend-integration/Model/Types/Renderers/README.md

 			);
 		}

-		// if the control is not editable we show a basic read-only view return (
+		// if the control is not editable we show a basic read-only view.
+If visibility.grid is true don't show the label return (
 			<Typography>
+				{visibility.grid && `${label} `}:
-				{label}: {value}
+                {value}
 			</Typography>
 		);
 	}